YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 - Sensor data: Machine learning can also be applied to sensor data, such as data collected from cameras, microphones, and other types of sensors.

-- Social Media: Social media platforms like twitter, facebook, linkedin, instagram etc. provide data for various use cases.
+- Social Media: Social media platforms like Twitter, facebook, LinkedIn, Instagram, etc. provide data for various use cases.

 - Surveys: Surveys can be used to collect data for machine learning.

-Ultimately, the choice of data source will depend on the specific problem we are trying to solve and the type of data that is needed to train your model.
+Ultimately, the choice of the data source will depend on the specific problem we are trying to solve and the type of data that is needed to train your model.

 ### Data Categories
 There are several categories of data that are commonly used in machine learning: